ChainAgnostic/namespaces/arweave/caip122.md

 Signature: ${signature}
 ```

+The signature creation process on Arweave is done through the `arweave-js` library.
+The data model is JSON serialized to a string.
+This string is signed using the RSA-PSS algorithm through a manual call to the `sign()` method from the `arweave-js` library.
+The signature is returned as a Uint8Array of bytes which is then Base64Url encoded by calling `arweave.utils.bufferTob64Url()`.

 ### Signature Verification

 The signature is encoded in Base64URL format.
 It must be decoded to an array of bytes before being verified using the RSA algorithm.